Often discussion questions are aimed at the timid reader. The questions below aren't. (Whether you will find them challenging is another matter.)

 Collins, Rochester, New York

 Copyright reserved by Tim Collins.
-Documents of my authorship
+Documents I have authored which are

 on this page may

-be freely distributed, but please attach this authorship and
+be freely distributed, so long as this authorship and

 Questions on the prologue and Job's first lament, including a question on the chapter "Sitting Shiva" from Miriam's Kitchen by Elizabeth Ehrlich